pixconf/pixconf/readme.md

 > **Note**
 > This project is under active development in my spare time.
 Until a stable version is released, some concepts may be changed.
+> If you have the time and opportunity - you can connect to the development.